 We launched with a free screening of The Artist, kindly facilitated by a grant from Bromley Arts Council, on 26 September 2012.
 The main film was preceded by a Buster Keaton short film, Backstage, accompanied live by Laurence Panter on the grand piano.
 Over 330 people attended and we haven’t looked back since.

-Status: FILMBOX Community Cinema is a community cinema club/film society with a membership but most of our screenings are also open to the public.
-It is a ‘not-for-profit’ self-funded venture, independently co-run by staff, parent and 6th form student volunteers from Langley Park School for Boys in their spare time, together with ex-students and local residents in the London Borough of Bromley, SE London.
+Status: FILMBOX Community Cinema is a fully-constituted community cinema club/film society with a membership but most of our screenings are also open to the public.
+It is a ‘not-for-profit’ self-funded venture, independently co-run by staff, parent and 6th form student volunteers from Langley Park School for Boys in their spare time, together with local residents in the London Borough of Bromley, Kent/SE London.

 Our surplus funds go to further FILMBOX aims as well as occasionally to national and local charities, including LPSB.
 We have a committee, a constitution, are registered with HMRC and our accounts are independently verified.
 We also pay licences to screen our films, to film distribution companies, such as Filmbank Distribution and MPLC, and abide by BBFC classification.